rajdakin/box86-fosdem2021-content/support-with-other-programs.md

 Wine is now partly supported.
 Wine integrated program all runs, and some windows programs and games now runs fine.
 Don't forget most Windows games use Direct3D, this may require a complete OpenGL driver and as high profile as possible (and gl4es with ES2 backend have issues with Wine for now).
-Also, vulkan is not wrapped on box86, so vk3d is not usable yet, even if supported by the hardware.
+Also, Vulkan is wrapped but mostly untested on box86 (tested on Pi4 and it doesn't work because of the unstability of the Vulkan driver itself).

 *Note:* if you plan to use box86 with Wine on Raspberry Pi 3 or earlier, those models use a default OS that have a kernel with a 2/2 Split (meaning 2G of space for user program, and 2G of space for the Kernel).
 This is not compatible